Hmrinal/WineQualityTesting/README.md

 ### Additional features that can be added:

-What might be an interesting thing to do, is aside from using regression modelling, is to set an arbitrary cutoff for your dependent variable (wine quality) at e.g. 7 or higher getting classified as 'good/1' and the remainder as 'not good/0'.
+What might be an interesting thing to do, is aside from using regression modelling, is to set an arbitrary cutoff for your dependent variable (wine quality) at e.g. 7 or higher getting classified as `good/1` and the remainder as `not good/0`.
 This allows you to practice with hyper parameter tuning on e.g. decision tree algorithms looking at the ROC curve and the AUC value.
 Without doing any kind of feature engineering or overfitting you should be able to get an AUC of .88 (without even using random forest algorithm)